bluerail/wheneverize-bundler-audit/README.md

 A gem that adds a daily cron (using [whenever](https://github.com/javan/whenever)) to update and run [bundler-audit](https://github.com/rubysec/bundler-audit).
 When found, it'll raise a Wheneverize::Bundler::Audit::VulnerableError to be handled by something like [airbrake](https://github.com/airbrake/airbrake).

+## Usage

+Include it in your Gemfile.
+It'll be installed when you use [whenever](https://github.com/javan/whenever).
+Review the command used by running:

+    $ whenever

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bluerail/wheneverize-bundler-audit.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.